League Rules Summary

 3. Spectators must remain at least 3 feet from the touchline, and are expected at all times to act positively around players and to demonstrate respect for opponents, officials, other volunteers and other spectators.
 Under no circumstances should they attempt to coach or address remarks derogatory to players, coaches or the referee.

-In the event smaller fields are unavailable and a game is played on a larger field, the team coordinators may agree to play with more players on the field.
-If they cannot agree, games will be 8 v 8.
+In the event appropriate size field are unavailable and a game is played on a larger field, the team coordinators may agree to play with more players on a different size field.

 SUBSTITUTIONS: Unlimited substitutions are allowed at any stop in play with the exception of free kicks and corner kicks with the permission of the referee.